Updated on July 27, 2020 at 2:30pm EST.

 On the opposite end of the rankings, the states with the lowest levels tied to Sharecare’s SDOH 1.0 Index include:

-While examining the relationship between the SDOH 1.0 Index and Sharecare’s Well-Being Index however, Sharecare and Boston University found highly similar patterns among physical well-being.
+While examining the relationship between the SDOH 1.0 Index and Sharecare’s Well-Being Index however, Sharecare and Boston University School of Public Health’s Biostatistics and Epidemiology Data Analytics Center found highly similar patterns among physical well-being.

 “Since relationships between social determinants and well-being have been proven out in other models, we were not surprised by the relationships,” Rickles says.
 “However, we were somewhat surprised about level of association between rankings.”